David Reuteler

 Boise, ID USA

-Goal Employment as a UNIX Systems Programmer/Administrator or in Scientific Visualization.
+Goal Employment as a UNIX Systems Developer/Engineer.

 System